Updated January 3, 2024

 - Ensuring effective emergency response in the event of accidents by providing hospitals, police stations, ambulance services, and telephone facilities at regular intervals.
 Large-scale safety measures are crucial when it comes to incidents of airline crashes, ship sinking, or train derailments.

-- Make sure vehicles come accompanied with safety equipment, and air and sound pollution is minimal.
+- Ensure vehicles come with safety equipment and air and sound pollution is minimal.

 Transportation Planning and Policy